 When Platform Services is enabled, pages of standard objects can be customized.
-This allows for new sections and tabs to be added to the add/edit/view object pages.
+This means you can add new sections and tabs to the add/edit/view object pages.
 Changes to standard object pages are installed as part of any application published after 2019-R1.

 Any attempts at using page scripts to manipulate Sage Intacct’s standard DOM is discouraged and will not be supported.
 One such example would be using jQuery to find a Sage Intacct standard field by its ID and then hide it in the user interface.

 In order to use Platform Services, you must be a full administrator in the Sage Intacct company you plan to extend.

 It’s considered a best practice to add a namespace to the integration name fields of your extensions.
 This helps avoid name conflicts with other extensions, particularly those from partners.
 Keep the namespace short.

 For example, My Expense Integration would prefix its custom object integration name with

 Merge fields, which are similar to injections in Customization Services, are available for use in a variety of the extensions across Platform Services.
 A merge field in the Sage Intacct UI is very similar to a merge field in your favorite word processing program.

 The most basic merge field starts with the Platform Services ID of the current object being extended, followed by a period, followed by the ID of the field within that object.
 The

 !} characters are used as opener and closer characters respectively:

 The integration names for standard and custom fields can be found in the object definition of the given object in the Sage Intacct UI.
-For example, to access the integration names for VENDOR objects, choose Platform Services > Objects > List > Vendor (or Platform Services > Objects > Vendor in the Action UI).
+For example, to access the integration names for VENDOR objects, choose Platform Services > Objects > Vendor.
 Integration names for custom objects are also found in the object definitions within your platform application.